 Individual photo management

-The program offers various options to manage photos individually for each Office 365 user.
+The program offers various options to manage photos individually for each Office 365 (Microsoft 365) user.
 You can:

 - add/import a local photo: assign a new image to your user or replace the existing one,

-- export a profile picture of your Office 365 user to a local computer as image file in the default Office 365 file format (currently: JPEG),
+- export a profile picture of your Office 365 user to a local computer and save it as an image file in the default Office 365 file format (currently: JPEG),

 - edit a photo via the built-in photo editor,

 - remove a profile image of your Office 365 user.

 Usually, there is more than one way to perform each action.
 For example, the shortcut menu (available when you right-click any user), lets you perform most of the actions mentioned in this article.
 You can also copy and paste images between individual users.